-The Enneagram is both an ancient symbol and a modern tool to help identify your personlity type.
-Andrew Rockell explains how it can be used to break away from your unique frustrations or compulsions and step into the now
+The Enneagram is both an ancient symbol and a modern tool to help identify your personality type.
+Andrew Rockell explains how it can be used to break away from your unique frustrations or compulsions and step into the now.

 Famous Ones include Al Gore; Margaret Thatcher; Joan of Arc; Martha Stewart; Anna Wintour; Christine Lagarde.